Jason Netherton

 Jason Netherton, or 'Nev' was born in Hull, but was signed-up by Leeds Rhinos from local amateur club West Hull.
 He is noted for his high work rate and tenacious defence, provides Rovers with plenty of the all important power in the pack.
-On 3 June 2011, Jason signed a new deal with the Hull Kingston Rovers until the end of the 2013 season.
+On 3 June 2011, Jason signed a new deal with Hull Kingston Rovers until the end of the 2013 season.

 In 2013, after 160 Super League matches, Netherton, now 30, was released from his contract with Hull Kingston Rovers and linked up with the Mackay Cutters for the 2013 and 2014 seasons of the Queensland Cup. the Mackay Cutters are the feeder club to NRL side North Queensland Cowboys.